G-String-Legacy/GS_MV/README.md

-(you came here via the "factory entrance".
+(You came here via the "factory entrance".
 Unless you are highly computer literate, you are better off skipping to the [wiki](https://github.com/Papa-26/GS_LV/wiki).)
 ## The GS_M Project
 This repository serves the distribution, maintenance, support, and further development of G_String_M, an upgraded version of [G_String](https://github.com/G-String-Legacy/G_String), a software tool allowing generalists to perform Generalizability Analysis of performance evaluations.
 In contrast to more general statistical tools, G_String does not require a great deal of mathematical sophistication.
 It guides the user through the accepted mathematical algorithms.